Waste tire recycling pyrolysis plant

 Locate tire sources.
 Your local waste management department will most likely have the most up-to-date information about tire waste in your area.
 It is important to make connections with local businesses that receive scrap tires.
 Scrap tires may come from local mechanics, department stores with tire departments or auto dealers.
 Some cities also have a tire cleanup or tire amnesty day to allow for discarding them at no charge.

-If you wanna to get more details about How to start a tyre recycling business or the cost of related pyrolysis machine , you can send E-mail to firstname.lastname@example.org.
+If you wanna to get more details about How to start a tire recycling business? you can send E-mail to firstname.lastname@example.org.
 You can consult our professional engineer and specialized sales team with leave a message in below form.We will contact with you ASAP.You also can visit our factory in Henan,China.Get Detailed address.